 Learning all the tech stuff, and creating the online content has been full on.
 My puny human brain is frazzled.
 All this shit really chews up time and saps your energy.
 It really is a job.

 Getting around to promoting is a whole other bucket of prawns.
 I've been feeling queasy about this part.
-Self-promotion felt unweildy at the best of times but the older I get, waving my hands around to attract attention feels even weirder.
+Self-promotion felt unweildy at the best of times but the older I get, the more weird it feels to be waving my hands around to attract attention.
 One minute I'm feeling exhilirated and purposeful and the next, the 'fraud police' (aka 'inner critics') are belittling the shit out of me.
-I've been having weird dreams.
+I've also been having weird AF dreams.

-This new direction feels exactly like it did when I first became a journo.
-It always seemed to me, that the harder things were to write and say then they must be coming from a very real, human place - which made it all the more important that I suck it up.
-I'd much rather risk humiliation in order to demonstrate human foibles, than exploit others.
+This all feels exactly like it did when I first became a journo.
+It always seemed that the harder things were to write and say then they must be coming from a very real, human place - which made it more important that plough forward.
+I'd rather risk my own humiliation to demonstrate human foibles, than exploit others - the way the tabloids do.
 As a gonzo journo, it behooves me to be the human template upon which my raw and uncomfortable narratives are draped.

 OK, here goes: